Wilhelm Dilthey: Weltanschauungen

-Comparison with the Neo-Kantians
+Comparison with the neo-Kantians

-Dilthey's ideas should be examined in terms of his similarities and differences with Wilhelm Windelband and Heinrich Rickert, members of the Baden School of Neo-Kantianism.
-Dilthey was not a Neo-Kantian, but had a profound knowledge of Immanuel Kant's philosophy, which deeply influenced his thinking.
-But whereas Neo-Kantianism was primarily interested in epistemology on the basis of Kant's Critique of Pure Reason, Dilthey took Kant's Critique of Judgment as his point of departure.
-An important debate between Dilthey and the Neo-Kantians concerned the "human" as opposed to "cultural" sciences, with the Neo-Kantians arguing for the exclusion of psychology from the cultural sciences and Dilthey for its inclusion as a human science.
+Dilthey's ideas should be examined in terms of his similarities and differences with Wilhelm Windelband and Heinrich Rickert, members of the Baden School of neo-Kantianism.
+Dilthey was not a neo-Kantian, but had a profound knowledge of Immanuel Kant's philosophy, which deeply influenced his thinking.
+But whereas neo-Kantianism was primarily interested in epistemology on the basis of Kant's Critique of Pure Reason, Dilthey took Kant's Critique of Judgment as his point of departure (especially for aesthetics, reflective judgment, and hermeneutics).
+An important debate between Dilthey and the neo-Kantians concerned the "human" as opposed to "cultural" sciences, with the neo-Kantians arguing for the exclusion of psychology from the cultural sciences and Dilthey for its inclusion as a human science.

 Editorial work

 In 1859, Dilthey was asked to complete the editing of Schleiermacher's letters.

 Dilthey also inaugurated the academy edition (the Akademie-Ausgabe abbreviated as AA or Ak) of Kant's writings (Gesammelte Schriften, Königlich-Preußische Akademie der Wissenschaften, Berlin, 1902–38) in 1895, and served as its first editor.

 In 1906 he published Die Jugendgeschichte Hegels on the earlier Hegel's political and theological thought.
-Subsequently, Dilthey's student Herman Nohl analyzed the related fragments and published a volume on the Dilthey's history of German Idealism.
+Subsequently, Dilthey's student Herman Nohl analyzed the related fragments and published a volume on Dilthey's history of German idealism.